rage/programming-23/data/part-9/2-objects-as-attributes.md

 ## A list of objects as an attribute of an object

-In the examples above we used single instances of other classes as attributes; a Person has a single Pet as an attribute, and a CompletedCourse has one Student and one Course as its attributes.
+In the examples above we used single instances of other classes as attributes: a Person has a single Pet as an attribute, and a CompletedCourse has one Student and one Course as its attributes.

 In object oriented programming it is often the case that we want to have a _collection_ of objects as an attribute.
 For example, the relationship between a sports team and its players follows this pattern: